About the Host School

 Our aim is to develop all of our students as passionate, confident, lifelong learners.
 We believe in the promotion of education to enable all-round development and value its importance as the cornerstone of a student's whole life.

-Extracurricular activities include: Business Club, Charity Club, Students Union, Model United Nation (MUN), Debating club, Basketball Club, Science Club, Photography Club and Jazz Dancing Club.
+Extracurricular activities include: Charity Club, Students Union, Model United Nations (MUN), Debating Club, Basketball Club, Chemistry Club, Western Culture Club, Astronomy Club, Buddy Club, Reading Club, and Guitar Club.

 Lifestyle

-Nanjing is a modern city (but with a history that spans about 5,000 years) and the capital city of Jiang Su province.
-It was the capital city for China during the Ming dynasty and for a brief time before the establishment of the People's Republic of China in 1949.
+Nanjing is the capital of Jiangsu Province.
+It is a modern city, but has a history that spans about 5,000 years.
+It was the capital city of China during the Ming dynasty, and for a brief time before the establishment of the People's Republic of China in 1949.
 It is also a multicultural city with a population from many other areas in China and the rest of the world.
 Expatriate teachers from different cultures and religious backgrounds can certainly find a lifestyle that suits them in Nanjing.

 For further information on Nanjing, please see: